openebs-archive/istgt/CONTRIBUTING.md

 * Find an issue to work on or create a new issue.
 The issues are maintained at [openebs/istgt](https://github.com/openebs/istgt/issues).
 You can pick up from a list of [good-first-issues](https://github.com/openebs/openebs/labels/good%20first%20issue).
 * Claim your issue by commenting your intent to work on it to avoid duplication of efforts.
 * Fork the repository on GitHub.
-* Create a branch from where you want to base your work (usually from replication branch).
+* Create a branch from where you want to base your work (usually from develop branch).
 * Make your changes.
 If you are working on code contributions, please see [Setting up the Development Environment](#setting-up-your-development-environment).
 * Commit your changes by making sure the commit messages convey the need and notes about the commit.
 * Please make sure than your code is aligned with the standard mentioned at [code-standard](code-standard.md).